eldorabdukhamidov/Face-Generation-using-DCGAN/README.md

 ## Face Generation using Deep Convolutional Generative Adversarial Network

 In this project, you can define and train a DCGAN on a dataset of faces.
 The main goal is to get a generator network to generate new images of faces that look as realistic as possible!
-The project is broken down into parts from loading in data to defining and training adversarial networks.
+The project is broken down into sections from loading in data to defining and training adversarial networks.

 ## Libraries utilized

 - **NumPy** - a fundamental package for scientific computing in python
 - **Pandas** - an ease-to-use python library for manipulating data structures and performing data analysis
-- **Jupyter Notebook** - tool that allows the creation of documents with live code
+- **Jupyter Notebook** - a tool that allows the creation of documents with live code
 - **Matplotlib** - a plotting library for the Python programming language and its numerical mathematics extension NumPy.
 - **PyTorch** - an open source machine learning library
 - **Pickle** - the standard way of serializing objects in Python.